 Prosper is a peer-to-peer lending platform that offers a quick and convenient way to get personal loans with fixed and low interest rates. ...
 Read More

 Prosper is another peer-to-peer lender with interest rates and origination fees that are close to what LendingClub offers.
-Prosper also lets you check rates with just a soft inquiry so you can shop with both peer-to-peer lenders to see which one will give you the best deal.
-According to Prosper, borrowers on average get their money five days after accepting a loan offer.
+Prosper also lets you check rates with a soft inquiry so you can shop with both peer-to-peer lenders to see which one will give you your best deal.
+According to Prosper, borrowers can get funds as quickly as three days after accepting an offer.

 Minimum Credit Score

-The Payoff loan is a product that helps you consolidate existing credit card debt with a low, fixed interest rate loan.
-Payoff® isn’t an actual financial institution; instead, it works with lenders to originate loans.
+A Payoff personal loan can help you consolidate existing credit card debt with a low, fixed interest rate loan.
+Payoff isn’t an actual financial institution; instead, it works with lenders to originate loans.
 This loan product has an origination fee but no other fees (late fees, returned check fees, or repayment fees).
-You may be able to get funding within two to five business days so this is an example of an option that may provide faster funding.
-Payoff® has a slightly higher minimum credit score than LendingClub.